 Mikel Arteta learnt his trade at La Masia, Barcelona’s youth academy.
 He was later assistant manager of Pep Guardiola, perhaps FC Barcelona’s greatest-ever manager.
 It’s easy to guess what his football philosophy is.

-Like Guardiola, Artata tries to employ Johan Cruyff‘s principles in total football.
+Like Guardiola, Arteta tries to employ Johan Cruyff‘s principles in total football.
 The Spaniard has not strayed either.
 This is what Arteta tried to do as far back as the 2019/20 season.
 It’s just that now he has better players to implement these ideas.

 In a nutshell, Arsenal play a quick, possession-based football that prioritizes individual skill and creativity over grit and determination.